-I am a Ph.D. candidate in Economics at the University of Warwick and a Research Network Affiliate at CESifo.
+I received my Ph.D. in Economics from the University of Warwick and I am a Research Network Affiliate at CESifo.

-My research interests lie in applied microeconomics, discrimination, and digital economics, with a particular interest in algorithmic bias and digitization.
+My research interests lie in the economics of digitization and discrimination with a particular interest in algorithmic bias.

 I combine methods from econometrics, causal inference, and machine learning in quasi-experimental settings.

-In my job market paper, I study the impact of regulations that require group-blind algorithmic pricing on the behavior of consumers and firms.
+In my recent work, I study the impact of regulations that require group-blind algorithmic pricing on the behavior of consumers and firms.

 Finalist, American Statistical Association (ASA) Dissertation Award